ministryofjustice/moj-frontend/docs/style-guide.md

 An identity number assigned to a person in the Police National Computer (PNC).
 Use ‘PNC number’.
 This is more well known than the full version.

-### Post-sentence supervision (PSS)
+### post-sentence supervision (PSS)

 Post-sentence supervision is a period of supervision in the community that follows a prison sentence.

 The initialism is well understood and can be used without the term being spelt out in full.

 ### pre-sentence report (PSR)